 Clear Cache: Tips & Tricks

-Clearing caches in Window-based computers is fairly simple and easy.
-So how do we clear our browser’s cache any way?
+Clearing caches in Windows-based computers is fairly simple and easy.
+So how do we clear our browser’s cache anyway?
 Here’s a simple tutorial on how you can clear your browser’s cache.

-Launch the Internet Explorer.
-Select the tiny gear icon on the upper right hand corner of the window.
+Launch Internet Explorer.
+Select the tiny gear icon on the upper right-hand corner of the window.
 Select Internet Options.
 In the browser history section, click the button that says “Delete” and click on “Delete” another time.

 For Safari users, launch the browser and click on the “Safari” menu and select Empty Cache.
 When you are prompter whether you are sure, just click on “Empty”.

-Clearing your cache can be of great help you if you want to protect yourself from any web intruders as well as it can make your computer run smooth and fast as well as provide you with seamless internet browsing.
+Clearing your cache can be of great help to you if you want to protect yourself from any web intruders as well as it can make your computer run smoothly and fast as well as provide you with seamless internet browsing.